 My Favorite Optional 14er Gear

 In addition to all the above gear, there are some optional pieces of equipment that aren’t strictly necessary but I find helpful.
 First, a pair of trek poles provide extra balance on rocky trails and let you channel upper body strength into your hiking.
-A GPS SPOT device allows you to call for help during an emergency, though it’s a significant investment.
+A personal locator beacon allows you to call for help during an emergency, though it’s a significant investment.
 Third, a water bladder and tube let you take drinks along your hike without stopping to open your water bottle.
 I find it is very effective at preventing dehydration.

 While you may not need these extra items, they’re helpful, which is why I’m including them in my answer to the question, “what gear do I need to hike a 14er?